 Brick-fired sausage and goat cheese pizzas, salty fried pretzel bites and legit two-handed burgers complement 40 craft tap handles to cap off a color tour in the Manistee National Forest.

-Get an eyeful of blazing hardwoods with a hike at Old Mission Peninsula’s tip, then drive the rolling hectares of Old Mission orchards and vineyards before re-fortifying with a pint of Bam Noire and a crock of cassoulet at Jolly Pumpkin.
+Get an eyeful of blazing hardwoods with a hike at Old Mission Peninsula’s tip, then drive the rolling hectares of Old Mission orchards and vineyards before re-fortifying with a pint of Bam Noire and the parmesan-crusted mac and cheese.

 Pillowy Yorkshire puddings, housemade haggis and artfully ale-battered fish and chips pair brilliantly with the cask-drawn brews at this picturesque gastro-pub in the leafy heart of Leelanau County.